mbp5467/gdaps2_s4_Avert/README.md

 | [Google Documentation](TBD) | https://docs.google.com/document/d/1nSW5v7hB6X4PuBVPtCtv6lNH2kY1LTXddgQnLUTfOec/edit?ts=5e3848da#heading=h.t0sfhbwed8te
 | [game/ReleaseNotes.md](src/ReleaseNotes.md) | MonoGame release notes _Update this with each milestone. ..Milestone 3 has a fully functional game.
 There are 5 levels, and the player can transition between them with user input.
 If they win, they go to a victory stage.
 Otherwise, they lost.
 | [external_tool/ReleaseNotes.md](src/ReleaseNotes.md) | External tool release notes _Update this with each milestone._..The external tool is used with a Windows UI program that saves to a .txt file based on what the user wants the levels to contain.
 ..An issue with the external tool is the fact that it only allows a 5x5 grid to be saved and loaded.
 Anything else will crash the program.
-We wanted to have the levels be fully customizable, but time restraints prevented that.
+We wanted to have the levels be fully customized by the user, but time restraints prevented that.

 ## Other Resources
 - [MonoGame Documentation](http://www.monogame.net/documentation/?page=main)